-Much of my motivation for starting this blog was my frustration with being between 35 and retirement age but only finding sites written by and for the very young or for the older crowd.
-Where does that leave me?
+Much of my motivation for starting GenXTraveler was my frustration with being between 35 and retirement age but only finding sites written by and for 20-somethings and retirees.
 Where does that leave my entire generation–Generation X?

 I didn’t have the luxury or even the drive to backpack across the US or Europe in my 20s.
 Did I miss my chance?
 Am I supposed to wait until I am 65 or 70 before going out to experience other cultures and see the globe?

 That doesn’t sit well with me.
 Even worse is the idea that this might be my lot.

 I suspect I am not alone in my discomfort about this.

 Hopefully, GenXTraveler inspires you to get out and see the world without delay!!

 About Me and How It All Started

 I have to admit, I am on the older end of the Gen X spectrum but by all definitions, I am part of the MTV crowd.
 The late 80s to mid-90s was a time of change for me.
 I finished college became what I considered a responsible adult, bought a house and married my best friend, Bill.

 I had done a little traveling up to that point; a family camping trip throughout most of the US as a kid, an extended-family cruise to the Caribbean in my late teens, a trip to Canada and one to Acapulco in my 20s.

 Bill and I found time to travel a bit during those early years.
 We did our traveling exclusively in the US.
 We fell in love with New Orleans, LA and that became an every year trip for a while as did our summer stays in Cape Cod, MA and Cape May, NJ.